 PGMs & recycling

 Secondary production or recycling plays an important role in lowering the environmental footprint of the global PGM production.
 With responsible stewardship, PGMs can be recycled over and over again with a minimum to zero loss, resulting in a continual reduction of the environmental load of each successive life cycle.
-It is, however, important to understand that the amount of recylced material available to the market is not enough to meet current and future demand.
+However, without virgin mined platinum group metals, global supply would not meet demand for the multiple industries using PGMs such as automotive, medicine, chemical, and petroleum that reduce emissions or improve life and health.
 Hence, primary and secondary production are intertwined.

 Using state-of-the art recycling technologies, over 95% of the PGM content of spent automotive catalysts (and other PGM-containing materials) can be repeatedly recovered.

 The high value of PGMs drives the recycling of other metals present in PGM-containing products that might not otherwise be recovered.

 The PGM industry itself repeatedly recycles PGMs from their applications with recovery efficiencies of up to 95%.
 It collaborates with other stakeholders to increase recycling rates.
 Targeting the weakest link in the recycling chain provides the best opportunity for improving the recycling rate of PGMs, which in turn can help reduce the overall environmental impact of the PGM supply.

 Depending on the application, most PGMs are recoverable through the product lifecycle, from production scrap through to end-of-life materials.

 PGMs are reused in two ways: